SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `jqq.sh`

-Function/script for running json contained in a variable through the `jq` program.
+[jqq.sh](jqq.sh) - Function/script for running json contained in a variable through the `jq` program.

 I got tired of typing `echo "$variable" | jq '.'`.
 So I created this, which saves a couple characters of typing, but is a bit clunky.